dwightjack/yuzu/packages/loadable/docs/README.md

 });
 ```

-The resulting HTML will look like:
+The HTML returned by the template will **replace the render root** resulting in something like:

 ```html
 <div class="UsersOnline">